-People who communicate by Auslan pay attention to the small details a good interpreter will communicate with their audience, such as body language and facial expressions.
-You can help by ensuring the interpreter is given a prominent position on the stage, that they are well lit, and that your Auslan audience members are reserved seating as close to the interpreter as possible.
+People who communicate by AUSLAN pay attention to the small details a good interpreter will include to help their audience, especially the speakers' body language and facial expressions.
+You can help your audience by ensuring the interpreter is given a prominent position on the stage, that they are well lit, and that your AUSLAN audience members are provided reserved seating as close to the interpreter as possible.